 Some people I know are using these instead of pajamas and can offer both outdoor thermal wear to keep them warm outside or even a pair to help those little kids who like to kick all the blankets off at night and end up with a cold because of it.

 The neck and wrist lining impressed me and seemed less likely to stretch when large pressure could be applied and for those with extreme sports in mind you’d probably prefer something more durable and will not break at the first sign of weakness.

-The material is made from 4% spandex, 37% acrylic and 25% rayon.
-This mix of material is a unique combination and different from other brands, but like some elements when mixed together become stronger, same principle I think applies here.
+The material is made of 4% spandex, 37% acrylic and 25% rayon.
+This mix of material is a unique combination and different from other brands, but like some elements when mixed together become stronger, the same principle I think applies here.

-There is a anti-static function and is one of the benefits with this specific long john and maintains comfort at the 32° range avoiding interference with static from electricity.
+There is an anti-static function and is one of the benefits of this specific long john and maintains comfort at the 32° range avoiding interference with static from electricity.